• THE CORNFLOWER •

 Brassicaceae family

-This perennial plant grows in rocky places.
+This perennial plant grows in rocky areas.
 Its fruit evokes a pair of glasses.

 • THE MYOSOTIS •